hashicorp/terraform-provider-aws/website/docs/d/eip.html.markdown

 ## Example Usage

-The following example shows how one might accept a public IP as a variable and use this data source to obtain the allocation ID.
+The following example shows how one might accept a public IP as a variable and use this data source to obtain the allocation ID when using an VPC EIP.

 ```hcl
 variable "instance_id" {}